Are you wanting to study the Bible but are unsure where to begin?

 • Make an intentional effort and plan to read the Bible together.

 Dreams of a fireside chat with dad reading the Bible and mom and children listening intently, are not everyone’s reality.
+Making intentional time in the Word is how we learn more about God, His love, His plan for our life and how to deal with relationships.
 Spending time with the Lord in His Word is not a chore, but a choice!

 This can be a Bible study, devotional, topic, theme, or just beginning to read Genesis to Revelation, from Creation to Christ and His Church in chronological order.
-Helping kids understand the Timeline order of the Bible helps them to understand where God is in their life today.
+Helping kids understand a Bible timeline order of the Bible helps them to understand where God is in their life today.

 • Ask questions that stir conversation and discuss what you read.